Jerry verDorn

+Early life

 Jerry verDorn was born on November 23, 1949, in Sioux Falls, South Dakota, and attended Minnesota State University Moorhead.

+Career

 VerDorn performed on stage with the Folger Theatre in Washington, D.C.
 On Broadway he was a standby for the role of John Tanner in Man and Superman (1978) and portrayed an investigator in Are You Now or Have You Ever Been (1979).

 VerDorn became one of Guiding Lights longest-running cast members, debuting in the role on March 19, 1979 and portraying the character of Ross for over 26 years.
 He won Daytime Emmy Awards for Best Supporting Actor in 1995 and again in 1996.
 VerDorn also portrayed Ross in a 1983 television movie, The Cradle Will Fall, an adaptation of a book to film using several Guiding Light characters in supporting roles.
 In the winter of 1982, he played the role of Ross' soon to be first wife, Carrie Todd's (played by Jane Elliot), first husband Todd MacKenzie in Carrie's flashbacks during Carrie's murder trial of one of Ross' former nemeses, Diane Ballard (played by Sofia Landon Geier) who also appeared in the flashbacks.
 In the fall of 1994, he played the humorous lookalike role of Howie - "Hoss" - who was the total antithesis of Ross.
 His last appearance as Ross aired on October 11, 2005.

+VerDorn earned seven nominations for the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series in 1990, 1991, 1992, 1994, 1995, 1996 and 1999 and won twice (1995 and 1996).